Miss Sahhara: Biography

 Miss Sahhara grew up in a small village in northern Nigeria.
 Her grandmother, who raised her while her mother was away at university, supported her in expressing her gender identity, but her neighbors and other family members were less supportive.
 As a teenager who wanted to wear makeup, dresses, and high heels, she was bullied at home and in public for her gender expression, suffering physical and sexual assault, harassment, and death threats.
 Her uncles beat her, and her church told her she was possessed by evil spirits.

-After two suicide attempts as a teenager, and being imprisoned for her gender presentation in January 2004, Miss Sahhara resolved to either leave Nigeria or succeed in committing suicide.
-Later in 2004, she emigrated to London, where she was able to meet other transgender women, access gender-affirming care, and live openly as a woman.
+After two suicide attempts as a teenager, and being imprisoned for her gender presentation in January 2004, Miss Sahhara resolved to either leave Nigeria or kill herself.
+Later in 2004, she immigrated to London, where she was able to meet other transgender women, access gender-affirming care, and live openly as a woman.

-Miss Sahhara completed her undergraduate degree at Benue State University, Nigeria.
-She graduated with a Master's degree in digital media from London Metropolitan University in 2011.
+Miss Sahhara graduated with a Master's degree in digital media from London Metropolitan University in 2011.

-In 2022, she disclosed that she underwent surgery to correct mistakes made during her early transition ten years prior, and she advised transgender women to take their time before transitioning.
-In a 2016 interview with NostringsNG, she said she has always been a woman and that it is not just a lifestyle.
-She added that moving to the United Kingdom changed everything and affirmed who she has always been.